 Although there is currently no drug proven to make someone tell the truth, some countries like Russia, Canada, and India use truth serums.

 If you point your car keys to your head, it increases the remote’s signal range.
 This works by using your brain to act as a radio transmitter.

-Santa Claus was issued a pilot’s license from the U.S. government in 1927.
+Santa Claus was issued a pilot’s license by the U.S. government in 1927.
 They also gave him airway maps and promised to keep the runway lights on.